Questions? Contact the CurateND Support team at email@example.com or use the form to report a problem.

 We also pay attention to obsolete file formats, and try to migrate your files into more modern formats.

 - Is there a content review?
 Is there a concern that there will be a lot of junk data submitted?

 Content that is deposited into CurateND is examined for various characteristics such as completeness and academic integrity.

-How can I keep a work private, but still allow collaborators unaffiliated with the university to view it?
+- How can I keep a work private, but still allow collaborators unaffiliated with the university to view it?

-For now external collaborators can only view public content in the repository.
+External collaborators can only view public content in the repository.

-Is there a work type for unpublished materials?
+- Is there a work type for unpublished materials?